Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and

-Ced earned a bachelor's degree in communication studies in 1999.
-His interests include history, traveling, and

 Today, this legendary episode is celebrated in Chinese culture and language as Liang Hong Yu Ji Gu Tui Jin Bing (梁紅玉擊鼓退金兵).
-Her husband and her are also widely considered by the Chinese to be among the most courageous couple to have defended China.
+She and her husband are also widely considered by the Chinese to be among the most courageous couple to have defended China.
 Needless to say, they are frequently viewed as historical embodiments of patriotism too.